-Following Risk Assessments in any office or on site, staff will be issued with appropriate Safety Rules for that particular area.
+Following Risk Assessments in any office or on site, staff will have the Safety Rules explained for that particular area.
 It is most important that Managers ensure that those Safety Rules are implemented fully at all times.
 The wilful ignoring of these rules will result in disciplinary action being taken and could lead to dismissal.